 The most common treatment is Advil and some time off from your bra, if it’s irritating the area.

-Some surgeons may also suggest a warm compress and massage, but do check with your surgeon first.
+Some plastic surgeons may also suggest a warm compress and massage, but do check with your surgeon first.

-If you think you have a Mondor’s Cord it’s probably best just to check in with your surgeon.
-They’re quite obvious, but don’t rely on your own self-diagnosis.
+If you think you have a Mondor's Cord it's probably best just to check in with your plastic surgeon.
+They're quite obvious, but don't rely on your own self-diagnosis.

 Your plastic surgeon will always be your best resource when it comes to making accurate diagnosis and treatment recommendations.